ECO 120 Principles of Microeconomics (4 hours)

 This course examines the goals of economic policy and the policy instruments available to achieve those goals.
 Attention is given to both monetary and fiscal policy along with the theory and measurement of national income, employment and price levels and the international implications of economic policy.
 Prerequisites: ECO 120 and ECO 122.

-An intense study of diverse topics under the direct supervision of an Economics faculty member.
-Prerequisite: See individual course listing in the current semester course schedule.
+Specifically, this Economics course is an intense study of diverse topics under the direct supervision of an Economics faculty member.

 ECO 320 Economic Development (4 hours)